shashi/FileTrees.jl/page/index.md

 first(yellowdf, 15)
 ```

 Here calling `exec` computes all the values required to compute the result.

-This computation is set up to be parallel:
+This means the green taxi data is never loaded into memory in this particular case.

 To obtain parallelism you need to start julia in a parallel way: